-The adventure’s gone south and only the gods can help you now–but which deus will ex machina you?
-Try one of these five deities when you’re in a bind.
+The adventure’s gone south and only the gods can help you now– but which deus will ex machina you?
+Try one of these five D&D deities.

 So if you need a staunch ally in a time of need, Lliira went far for a god, imagine what she might do for a mortal.

 Best of luck, and hope you get out of whatever situation you’re in!